-parents fear that the issue of child obesity may result into loss of child custody
+parents fear that the issue of child obesity may result in loss of child custody

 To save the child from suffering further illness, the state may intercede in the legal care of the child and may remove the child from home to be placed in a foster care to be given adequate medical attention until cured.

-Parents fear that the issue of child obesity may result into loss of child custody and parental authority.
+Parents fear that the issue of child obesity may result in loss of child custody and parental authority.
 However, the court says that there is no need for parents to worry about such matters.
-Generally, there is no legislation that requires the state to intercede in the legal care of the child and remove the latter from home because of obesity.
+There is no legislation that requires the state to intercede in the legal care of the child and remove the latter from home because of obesity.

 In exceptional cases wherein the court may be bound to render a decision, it will uphold the principles of shared parental responsibility.